kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 async def arun(self) -> None:
 ```

 This method asynchronously executes the tasks in the workflow sequentially.
 It's suitable for use cases where asynchronous execution is required.
-It also handles data flow between tasks.
+It also handles data agent between tasks.

 #### `workflow_bootup(**kwargs)`